 ‘Italian food is all about the ingredients, and it’s not fussy and it’s not fancy‘, so says Wolfgang Puck and this classic dish of Naples is a testimony to that.
 Zucchini alla Scapece is a zesty summer salad which, whenever I taste it, immediately transports me back to long lazy lunches sitting around a table heaving with brilliant seasonal produce and lovingly created dishes to share; the classic Tuscan al fresco setting we all dream of.
 I first tried it at Volume Library, Cafe & Bar on Piazza Santo Spirito in Florence where we sat for a couple of hours one evening, sipping cocktails all busy doing nothing and listening to the chattering hipsters as the working week slowly transformed into a long weekend of partying.
 It was high summer and we needed something bright and uplifting to eat following a visit to the Basilica di Santo Spirito which is easily one of the most macabre and depressing churches in all of Italy (when life gives you lemons, immediately remove yourself from the situation and eat; this is my mantra).
-This lovely dish is the perfect accompaniment to chunks of rosemary focaccia and thinly sliced pecorino.
-Here, as part of a summertime lunch, I’ve matched it with mozzarella and borlotti beans.
+This lovely dish is the perfect accompaniment to chunks of rosemary focaccia and thinly sliced pecorino or a bubbling hot aubergine parmigiana.
+Here for a lovely summertime lunch I’ve matched it with mozzarella and borlotti beans.

 2 garlic cloves, thinly sliced